tangentsoft/pidp8i/doc/class-simh.md

 ## Sending Escape Characters

 Several OS/8 programs expect an <kbd>Escape</kbd> (a.k.a. `ALTMODE`)
 keystroke to do things.
 Examples are `TECO` and `FRTS`.
-There isn't a specific method to do this because we can do that in terms of one we've just described:

-    s.os8_send_ctrl ('[')
+A higher level method that does this, confirms the return to the OS/8 monitor, gives the option to provide an error report, and returns `True` if successful or `False` if not.

+    if not s.os8_escape ('[', caller="myprog"): print ("More error reporting")

+The lower level method to send an escape character is `os8_send_ctrl` if your control flow is such that you need to do more before checking the OS/8 output.

 Yes, <kbd>Escape</kbd> is <kbd>Ctrl-\[</kbd>.
 Now you can be the life of the party with that bit of trivia up your sleeve.
 Or maybe you go to